SriPeru/iNotify-source/README.md

 #Guide to Install the Original source

+Make sure NPM, Gulp CLI installed globally, or install locally in the project.

 1. Extract the files and run "npm install" in Terminal and make sure all the packages are installed(Double check Babel)
 2. Run "gulp server" to initialize the server in a terminal
 3. Open another Terminal window and run "gulp default" to start the Original App